CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.4 emergency management.txt

 #### DER.4.A7 Creation of an emergency concept [institutional management] (CIA)

 All critical business processes and resources SHOULD be identified (for example, with a Business Impact Analysis (BIA)).
 It SHOULD identify the most relevant, relevant risks to critical business processes and resources.
 For each identified risk SHOULD decide which risk strategies should be used for risk treatment.
 Continuity strategies should be developed that enable a recovery and recovery of critical business processes in the required time.
 An emergency concept SHOULD be created.
 Emergency plans and measures SHOULD be developed and implemented to enable effective emergency response and rapid resumption of critical business processes.
-In the emergency concept SHOULD information security be considered and appropriate security concepts for emergency solutions developed.
+In the emergency concept, information security SHOULD be considered and appropriate security concepts for emergency solutions developed.

 #### DER.4.A8 Integration of Employees in the Emergency Management Process [Supervisors, Head of Human Resources] (CIA)